• Lorem ipsum

 One harvest per year

-The moment of harvesting the olives provides a lot of variation in the taste of the olive oil.
-The farmer therefore plays a hugely important role there.
-From October onwards he therefore walks daily through his trees to check how far the olives are.
-Green olives are still unripe.
-Purple olives are on their way to full maturity and blacks are fully ripe.
+The moment when olives are harvested has a major influence on the taste of the oil.
+The farmer plays a crucial role in this.
+From October onwards he walks past his trees every day to see how far the olives are.
+Green olives are unripe, purple ones are semi-ripe, and black ones are fully ripe.

 Stress moment